Ivory Coast: Houphouët-Boigny administration

 Houphouët-Boigny's one-party rule was not amenable to political competition.
-Laurent Gbagbo, who would become the president of Ivory Coast in 2000, had to flee the country in the 1980s after he incurred the ire of Houphouët-Boigny by founding the Front Populaire Ivoirien.
+Laurent Gbagbo, (who eventually became the president of Ivory Coast in 2000) had to flee the country in the 1980s after he incurred the ire of Houphouët-Boigny by founding the Ivorian Popular Front.
 Houphouët-Boigny banked on his broad appeal to the population, who continued to elect him.
-He was criticized for his emphasis on developing large-scale projects.
+He was criticised for his emphasis on developing large-scale projects.

 Many felt the millions of dollars spent transforming his home village, Yamoussoukro, into the new political capital were wasted; others supported his vision to develop a centre for peace, education, and religion in the heart of the country.
 In the early 1980s, the world recession and a local drought sent shock waves through the Ivorian economy.
 The overcutting of timber and collapsing sugar prices caused the country's external debt to increase three-fold.
 Crime rose dramatically in Abidjan as an influx of villagers exacerbated unemployment caused by the recession.
 In 1990, hundreds of civil servants went on strike, joined by students protesting institutional corruption.
 The unrest forced the government to support multi-party democracy.
 Houphouët-Boigny became increasingly feeble and died in 1993.
 He favoured Henri Konan Bédié as his successor.

 Bédié administration

 In October 1995, Bédié overwhelmingly won re-election against a fragmented and disorganised opposition.
 He tightened his hold over political life, jailing several hundred opposition supporters.
 In contrast, the economic outlook improved, at least superficially, with decreasing inflation and an attempt to remove foreign debt.
-Unlike Houphouët-Boigny, who was very careful to avoid any ethnic conflict and left access to administrative positions open to immigrants from neighbouring countries, Bedié emphasized the concept of Ivoirité to exclude his rival Alassane Ouattara, who had two northern Ivorian parents, from running for the future presidential election.
+Unlike Houphouët-Boigny, who was very careful to avoid any ethnic conflict and left access to administrative positions open to immigrants from neighbouring countries, Bedié emphasised the concept of Ivoirité to exclude his rival Alassane Ouattara, who had two northern Ivorian parents, from running for the future presidential election.
 As people originating from foreign countries are a large part of the Ivorian population, this policy excluded many people of Ivorian nationality.
 The relationship between various ethnic groups became strained, resulting in two civil wars in the following decades.

 Similarly, Bedié excluded many potential opponents from the army.
 In late 1999, a group of dissatisfied officers staged a military coup, putting General Robert Guéï in power.
 Bedié fled into exile in France.
 The new leadership reduced crime and corruption, and the generals pressed for austerity and campaigned in the streets for a less wasteful society.